netcinematics/aWordaGami/README.md

 ---

-# HYPOTHESIZ
+# HYPOTHESIS

-- "Ai is Artificial"

-- Why NOT use Artificial Intelligence... to GENERATE Actual Intelligence?

-- INTEGRATIONS...
+- Ai in Web3 experiments for innovative USE-CASES.

+"Tokenizing the Tokenizer"

-# CONCLUZIONZ /
+# CONCLUSIONS /

 ???